 – Brass nipples are simply strong and durable.
 Their nickel plating provides great corrosion resistance against wet and salty conditions.
 Brass nipples also have a lower friction to the spoke compared with other nipples.

 – The rule with nipples is to make them short as possible, but long as necessary.
 With most touring rims, there is no need for anything longer than 12mm.

-- Make sure you use name brand nipples such as Sapim or DT.
-We have had some terrible wheel builds in Central Asia using cheap nipples.
+– Make sure you use name brand nipples such as Sapim or DT.
+I have had some terrible wheel builds in Central Asia using cheap nipples.

 – Skip alloy nipples.
 They can build a strong wheel, and they are 1/3 the weight of brass, but they are much easier to round-out after a few tune ups.

 4. Use a Super Tough Rim